In the fit systems enterprise, systems get things done. In the next seven chapters, we dive into the enterprise’s operating systems and meta systems.

 Jay Melone, in a blog on Medium.com titled “Agile Sprints vs. Design Sprints”,¹ summarized well the workflow of product management.
 Melone teases out three factors — stage, criteria and timing.
 Timing will vary, of course.
 He emphasized that while it looks like a linear flow, it’s not.
 It’s highly iterative:

 Inside each domain team, the system works as follows:

-The product management system encircles the entire end-to-end product.
+The product management system encircles within its boundaries the entire end-to-end product.
 In a large enterprise that means multiple domains and domain teams, which might look something like this:

 Product management domain teams are data driven.
 They track feature usage and conversion data using time graphs to confirm progress against business outcome objectives, like this: